feedhenry/fh-windowsphone-sdk/ReadMe.md

 * FHSDK

   A PCL library contains core code.
 It is required by all the other three projects.
-Most the the APIs are implemented here.
+Most of the APIs are implemented here.
 It contains a few interface definitions which are implemented in each platform's project.
 Another important function of this library is to automatically figure out the correct implementions for the inferfaces when running on devices (see code in [FHSDK/Adaptation](FHSDK/Adaptation)).
 The assembly file built by the project can be used by other PCL projects.

 * FHSDKPhone